9 Things to do this Winter in Flagstaff, Arizona

 6. Go sledding

 For those not interested in skiing or snowshoeing, sledding is always a fun alternative for both the young and young at heart.
-Flagstaff is home to a number of snow play areas, including the free Crowley Pit along Hwy 180 (although it gets very congested), Wing Mountain, and the new Fort Tuthill Snow Play area, which just opened this season, and thus, is less crowded (for now).
+Flagstaff is home to a number of snow play areas, including the free Crowley Pit along Hwy 180 (although it gets very congested), Wing Mountain, and the new-ish Fort Tuthill Snow Play area.
 For a less crowded and budget friendly alternative, simply head to any local park after a big snowstorm.
 Fort Tuthill and Thorpe Park are both great options – although keep in mind that the snow melts so fast here, hence the popularity of the high altitude sledding areas.

 7. Treat yourself to some hearty comfort fare